Summit-Sailors/dioxus-browser-extension-builder/README.md

 # Dioxus Browser Extension Builder

-A CLI tool for building browser extensions with Dioxus.
+A CLI tool for building browser extensions for Dioxus.

 ## Overview